allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Concurrent migrations](/img/articles/2023-05-28-online-mongodb-migration/concurrent_migrations.png)

-#### Executing mongodump and mongorestore commands
+#### Initial data transfer

-To perform transfer of the database, we're executing paralell `mongodump` and `mongorestore` commands for each collection.
+To perform transfer of the database, we're executing `mongodump` and `mongorestore` commands for each collection.
 To achieve that, machines where _mongo-migration-stream_ is running need to have MongoDB Command Line Database Tools installed.

 Exporting data from collection `collectionName` in `source` database can be done with command: